 7. Secure the clips or clamp on the out side of the toilet bowl

 Most people take for granted how easy it is to use the toilet.
 However, for those with mobility issues, even going to the bathroom can be a challenge.
 A raised toilet seat can make it easier for people with limited mobility to use the facilities.
 Most raised toilet seats come with clips or clamps that attach to the outside of the toilet bowl.
 Before using the seat, make sure that the clips or clamps are secure.
 This will help to prevent the seat from shifting or slipping while in use.
-Installing a raised toilet seat is a simple way to make your bathroom more accessible and user-friendly.
+How To Install A Raised Toilet Seat is a simple way to make your bathroom more accessible and user-friendly.

 8. attach the toilet seat support arms if you need too